daniel-muthukrishna/astrorapid/docs/installation.rst

 Platforms
 ---------
-RAPID has only been tested on Python 3 distributions, but is expected to work with Python 2 as well.
+RAPID can be run on both Python 2 and Python 3 distributions.
-It should be cross-platform workin on Mac, Windows, and Linux distributions.
-However, this remains to be tested.
+It is also cross-platform, working on Mac, Windows, and Linux distributions.
 If you have any issues, please submit an issue at https://github.com/daniel-muthukrishna/astrorapid/issues.